-- Spike seasoning to taste
+- Spike seasoning to taste (see notes)

-- 1-2 oz goat cheese, crumbled (or use feta)
+- 2 oz goat cheese, crumbled (see notes)

 - thinly sliced green onions for garnish, optional

-- Spray omelet pan with olive oil, (I use an olive oil mister for this, one of my favorite kitchen tools!
+- Spray omelet pan with olive oil; I use an olive oil mister (affiliate link) for this, one of my favorite kitchen tools!

 - When eggs are starting to look set on the edges, use a rubber scraper to lift the edge of the omelet while you tip the pan and let the uncooked egg flow under the cooked part and get firm.